pgpkg/pgpkg/docs/pages/tutorial.md

         fmt.Println("And the world is:", world)
     }

-To run this script - which will run the migration, install the SQL function, run the tests, and return a database handle - just build and run it:
+Running this program will do the following:

+* parse command line options like "-pgpkg-verbose"
+* run any necessary migration
+* install the SQL function
+* run the tests, and
+* return a database handle.

+So let's build and run it:

     $ go build
     $ ./example